oracle-livelabs/database/microtx-xa-stock-broker-app/run-xa-app/run-xa-app.md

 4. In the **Service** drop-down list, select **istio-ingressgateway**.
 A list of traces is displayed where each trace represents a request.
 5. Select a trace to view it.

-## Task 9: View Source Code of the Sample Application (Optional)
+## Task 10: View Source Code of the Sample Application (Optional)
 The source code for the following sample applications is present in the `/home/oracle/OTMM/otmm-22.3.2/samples/xa/java/bankapp` folder.
+- Stock Broker Service source code: /home/oracle/microtx/otmm-22.3.2/samples/xa/java/bankapp/StockBroker
-- Teller Service source code: /home/oracle/microtx/otmm-22.3.2/samples/xa/java/bankapp/
+- Branch Banking Service source code: /home/oracle/microtx/otmm-22.3.2/samples/xa/java/bankapp/BranchBanking
-- Department 1 Service source code: /home/oracle/microtx/otmm-22.3.2/samples/xa/java/bankapp/
+- Core Banking Service source code: /home/oracle/microtx/otmm-22.3.2/samples/xa/java/bankapp/CoreBanking
-- Department 2 Service source code: /home/oracle/microtx/otmm-22.3.2/samples/xa/java/bankapp/
+- User Banking Service source code: /home/oracle/microtx/otmm-22.3.2/samples/xa/java/bankapp/UserBanking

 You can use the VIM editor to view the source code files.
 You can also use the Text Editor application to view the source code files.
 To bring up the Text Editor, click on Activities (top left) -> Show Applications -> Text Editor.
 Inside Text Editor, select Open a File and browse to the source code files in the folders shown above.